AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/README.md

 Figure 2.
 Free Body Diagram of Rotary Pendulum.
     </p>

-By analyzing the figure above, the basic operation of the (<i>inverted</i>) Pendulum is controlled by two angles between the base-to-rotary arm (Θ) and rotary arm-to-Pendulum (α).
+By analyzing the figure above, the basic operation of the (<i>inverted</i>) Pendulum is controlled by two angles between the base-to-Rotary arm (Θ) and Rotary arm-to-Pendulum (α).
 The goal is to create script such that the two angles reach equilibrium and maintain a balanced pendulum in the upright position.
-Counter-Clockwise (CC) motion is depicted as a positve change in angle (Θ) for the system, with this sign convention, voltage was applied to the motor.
+Counterclockwise (CC) motion is depicted as a positve change in angle (Θ) for the system, with this sign convention, voltage was applied to the motor.
 This resulted in a positive voltage equaling a positive angle.

 ### 2.2 Parameters